DeschampsJ/docker/README.md

 docker container ls
 ```

 Nothing is there, right?
-This is because when you ended the /bin/sh command, the container stopped.
+This is because when you ended the `/bin/sh command`, the container stopped.
 Now, let's try:
 ```bash
 docker container ls -a
 ```
-You can see the exited container here.
+You can see your container with the exited status.

 -----------------
 ## II - Deploying a web app